 Tessa Johnson received a B.S. in Applied Mathematics and Statistics from Texas A&M University and a M.S. in Statistical Sciences from Duke University.
 She has broad research interests including applications of statistical modeling for forensics data and development of improved feature selection methodology for complex feature sets.
 During her graduate studies, she worked on applying Bayesian methodology to Bioinformatics data and exploring the evolution of Dynamic Social Networks in a Bayesian framework.
 At GDA, her research focuses on the implementation and application of novel topological algorithms and fusion techniques for high-dimensional data arising from multiple sensing modalities.

-As Operations Coordinator, Megan creates sustainable processes and policies to help the team work as productively and effectively as possible.
+As Business Manager, Megan creates sustainable processes and policies to help the team work as productively and effectively as possible.
 She is the administrative point of contact for contracts, ensuring any reporting, security, and financial requirements are met.
 Megan also performs human resources functions including performance reviews, employer-sponsored benefits administration, and payroll processing.

 Email Megan with questions about careers, business opportunities, or questions about the website: email@example.com.